rezakusnadi/Telco_customer_churn/README.md

 # Use Case
 - Summary
 - Objective Statement
-  -  Analyze Customer Telco to predict wether or not customer churn
+  -  Analyze Customer Telco to predict whether or not customer churn

 # Sales Understanding
 - Why customer churn